-I’m curious about your Virtual Support Groups.
+I’m curious about your Support Groups.
 How do they work?

 Hand to Hold offers Support Groups for a variety of needs and experiences.
 Each support group is facilitated by a Hand to Hold Family Support Specialist that is also a NICU or bereaved parent.
-Parents can view all Virtual Support Groups and register for the group that fits their schedule.
+Parents can view all Support Groups and register for the group that fits their schedule.
 All groups are hosted on Zoom.

 Support groups are a safe place for people to share and support one another.
 Family Support Specialists sometimes use themes to drive discussion, but they always encourage organic conversation and sharing.
 The Family Support Specialist establishes confidentiality guidelines at the start of each group.

 Who can participate in the Support Groups?

-Virtual Support Groups are open to parents of current NICU babies and parents of NICU graduates (no matter their age), parents experiencing a high-risk pregnancy, and bereaved parents.
+Support Groups are open to parents of current NICU babies, parents of NICU graduates (no matter their age), parents experiencing a high-risk pregnancy, and bereaved parents.

 We also have support groups specifically for Spanish-speaking families and Black families.